akshaykumarvikram/ProjectSteve/README.md

 # AskSteve

 The first week on any college campus is hectic, but what if there was a digital assistant available 24/7 to help new students and their families navigate the college process?
-With that idea i mind we have built a conversational agent called **Steve** for **Stevens institute of Technology** that can engage with student round the clock and provide them with the information they need in *__real-time__*.
+With that idea i mind we have built a conversational agent called **Steve** for **Stevens institute of Technology** that can engage with student round the clock and provide them with the information they need in real-time.

 Upon arriving to the campus most students have question such as _"where should i collect my ID card Office?"_ or _"Where can i find Campus shuttles?"_ etc. The process of answering such FAQ's is automated using 'Steve' which would enable the administrative staff to work on matters that really require their expertise.